 Then apply everything you would have done if you were going for the interview in some office park.
 Dress professionally.
 When the interview begins, sit upright.
 Make the best first impression possible by being as professional as possible.
 This is still a professional setting, don’t be fooled by the fact that you are at home.

 Try Your Best To Have The Best Connectivity Possible

 The worst thing that can happen is your connectivity weakening when you are flowing with your responses and the next thing nobody hears your brilliant 5-minute answer to why you are the best candidate for the job.

 So as far as you can, make sure you prepare yourself mentally for this.
 Also, you know the best spots for connectivity, scout them and choose the best spot and sit there.
 Don’t panic when you get cut or chucked out via a weak signal, text them or email then try to go back in.
 Take a deep breath and knock the socks off of the interview panel.

 Or even better, don’t let Eskom ruin your chances of employment.
 They don’t always stick to the schedule (which is just typical of Eskom) but always make sure that you know when they plan to load shed your area.
 This way, you can tell the potential employer to move you to a slot where you are certain you will have electricity.
 Otherwise, charge your devices and if you can have back-ups.

-Also if you are not as tech-savvy as ama2000, perhaps you may wanna test some stuff like how to successfully log into Zoom or Google Meet our Team or Skype or whatever.
-Familiarise yourself with the interface on whatever platform your interview will take place.
+Also if you are not as tech-savvy as ama2000, perhaps you may wanna test some stuff like how to successfully log into Zoom or Google Meet your Team or Skype or whatever.
+Familiarize yourself with the interface on whatever platform your interview will take place.
 The last thing you want is to be dribbled by the mute button while the panel waits for you to answer why you think you deserve the job!